davidlamprecht/rdf-gnn-recommendation/README.md

 ---

 ## Additional Information
-The result files contain the number of trained epochs, the validation and training loss for each epoch, the values of the test metrics and the number of trainable parameters of the GNN models.
+The result files contain the number of trained epochs, the validation and training loss for each epoch, the values of the test metrics, and the number of trainable parameters of the GNN models.
 More information about the characteristics of the content-based node Features (`cb_nld` and `cb_Literals`) can be found in the following [document](./content-based-nodes-feature-characteristics.pdf).

 ---